michhau/ec/README.md

 use /code/scripts/turb_fluxes.jl to calculate turbulent fluxes (need to know Reynolds averaging time before) and Obukhov lengths.
 Fluxes are calculated by subtracting a moving average from the 20Hz-data and smoothing afterwards.
 This script also includes multiple functionalities for plotting the data.

+### Flux Footprints

+All the scripts in this repository are adapted (or simply converted from Python to Julia) from Kljun et al. (2015) (https://doi.org/10.5194/gmd-8-3695-2015).
+Climatology aggregates single footprints over a longer period.

 ### Other
 - code/scripts/block_evaluation.jl: get starttime, endtime, block duration, winddir, mean wind speed, mean wT, mean T per block and plot